 - 1 Unpack the air compressor.
 Inspect the unit for damage.
 If the unit has been damaged in transit, contact the carrier and complete a damage claim.
 Do this immediately because there are time limitations to damaged claims.
 The carton should contain:

 - Air compressor

 - Operator and parts manuals

-- Handle
+- Handle and Rubber feet

 - Wheel Assembly